Alyssa Powell-Ascura

 These terms will be laid out in a Letter of Offer, which we will send to you once we have fixed the dates of your residency next year.
 Your signature on the Letter of Offer will indicate your acceptance of these terms.

-If you have any questions or concerns about the terms & conditions of this residency, please do not hesitate to discuss this with the arts manager by email at arts@rimbundahan.org, before you sign the Letter of Offer.
+If you have any questions or concerns about the terms & conditions of this residency, please do not hesitate to discuss this with the residency manager by email at arts@rimbundahan.org, before you sign the Letter of Offer.

 Ignis Familiaris — A Solo Exhibition by Amar Shahid